flatiron/viewful/README.md

 var str = view['create'].render({ title: 'hello' });
 ```

+*Note: Based on the engine, there might be several other API options available, such as callbacks or streaming.*

-A view has the following variables:
+A View has the following properties:

 ### view.views